blue-smoke-media/BSM/trello-board.md

 **please make sure all meta tags are attached.

 Your website design will be SEO Friendly, u Organically Search Engine Optimized and Mobile Responsive. -- grammar error

+our services and other text breaking on index